In this guide we’ll take a look at the best tree loppers for the UK market.

 So, which cutting system makes for the best tree lopper?

-Pros and Cons of Anvil Loppers
+Anvil Loppers: Pros and Cons

-With anvil cutting, the cutting action is more powerful.
+With anvil blades, the cutting action is more powerful.
 All of the cutting force is distributed over the one moving blade.
 As a result, loppers using this system will be better suited for cutting thicker, tougher branches.

 However, a disadvantage of anvil loppers is that they are more likely to damage and crush the branch.
 When the cutting blade comes down, the force is felt on both sides of the branch being cut, crushing it structurally.